DanielTakeshi/cloth_reskin/README.md

 This is for our IROS 2022 paper on tactile sensing for cloth manipulation **([arXiv link][3], [project website][4])**.
-We used this code for the kNN classifier experiments reported in the paper.
+We used this code for the kNN classifier experiments reported in the paper. **For the code to run the robot, [use this other code][5]**.

 If you have questions about the code, please use the GitHub issues tracker.

 Contents: